daltroaugusto/deezer/README.md

 Then, you'll be promped to input your root password and the script will make all the job (check/install dependencies, rebuild node_modules), and everything in a *clean* way: after the building process, the working directory will be automatically cleaned, unless you use the `--noclean` parameter on `install.sh` script.
 All the process is divided in steps that are already based on the standard [xbps-src](https://github.com/void-linux/void-packages/) routines.
 The idea for a near future is to package it all in an authentic Void package, or even in Flatpak, with some help of [electron-packager](https://github.com/electron/electron-packager).

 ### Additional options
 There are patches, made by @SibrenVasse, that brings two features: hide menu bar and enable *minimize to tray* function.
 In this script, by default (and personal choice of someone that uses tiling wm and don't relies that much on software that wasn't packaged for our OS), both patches are disabled.
-But you can easily enable any of these patches just using parameters beside `./install sh`:
+But you can easily enable any of these patches just using parameters beside `./install.sh`:
 ```bash
 ./install.sh [--nomenu] [--minimizetotray]
 ```